Browsing Category

 Daniel Carr decided to recreate this classic coin with a date of 1902 and a San Francisco mint mark.
 His expertise in die engraving and minting produced a 1902-S Philippine silver 1 peso fantasy issue that is close to perfection in every dimension.
 Although the total overstrike mintage is just 204 specimens, these proof-like beauties are still attainable with prices generally running between $150 and $350 each.
 All of Carr’s 1902-S Philippine silver 1 peso fantasy coins were struck over genuine 1903 or 1904-dated Philippine 1 peso silver coins.

-Daniel Carr Fantasy Overstrike Coins For Sale on eBay
+Daniel Carr Fantasy Overstrike Coins for Sale on eBay

 Amero Fantasy Issues